 The above configuration methods make configuration available to the scripts as PHP variables, but it is also possible to pass command-line arguments to the scripts.
 If you execute the script without any options, you’ll see the available options.
 For example:

-php ss_get_mysql_stats.php Required option --host is missing Usage: php ss_get_mysql_stats.php --host <host> --items <item,...> [OPTION] --host Hostname to connect to; use host:port syntax to specify a port Use :/path/to/socket if you want to connect via a UNIX socket --items Comma-separated list of the items whose data you want --user MySQL username; defaults to cactiuser if not given --pass MySQL password; defaults to cactiuser if not given --heartbeat MySQL heartbeat table; defaults to '' (see mk-heartbeat) --nocache Do not cache results in a file --port MySQL port; defaults to 3306 if not given
+php ss_get_mysql_stats.php Required option --host is missing Usage: php ss_get_mysql_stats.php --host <host> --items <item,...> [OPTION] --host MySQL host --port MySQL port; defaults to 3306 if not given --items Comma-separated list of the items whose data you want --user MySQL username; defaults to cactiuser if not given --pass MySQL password; defaults to cactiuser if not given --heartbeat MySQL heartbeat table; defaults to '' (see mk-heartbeat) --nocache Do not cache results in a file --mysql_ssl Enable SSL support for MySQL connection

 You can make Cacti pass configuration options to the script with these command-line options when it executes the script.
 To do this, you will need to do one of two things.
 You can customize specific graphs that require configuration options, or you can generate your own templates so every graph requires you to fill in values for the options.

 Here’s how to make specific graphs accept command-line arguments.
 From the Console tab, click into Data Templates.
 Find the desired Data Template and click it so you can edit it.
 We will use ‘Percona MySQL Binary/Relay Logs DT’ as an example.
 Now, check the checkboxes so the desired command-line options use per-data-source values.
 This means that the global template’s value doesn’t override the individual graph’s values; the individual graphs must specify their own values.
 For example, the following figure shows how to set the checkboxes so that username and password are per-data-source: